hlian/hao.codes/_posts/2015-02-25-profunctors.md

 instance Profunctor (->) where dimap ab cd bc = cd . bc . ab
 ```

 See
 [Data.Profunctor](https://hackage.haskell.org/package/profunctors-3.1.1/docs/src/Data-Profunctor.html).
+Note that the variables are written to reflect the two ends of the
+function arrow; that should help as otherwise the type inferencer is
+the only person who knows what is going on here.
+I will try to follow
+that convention below too.

 ## A slightly-harder-to-understand profunctor